VarunKhambhata/Rock-Paper-Scissor---A.I/README.md

 CPU will understand player's patterns of drawing rock, paper or scissor.
 CPU will try not to let player win.
-If CPU cannot win, it will try the best to tie the draw.
+If CPU cannot win, it will try the best to draw the game.